tayek333/React-Native-Food-Yelp-App/README.md

 [![Product Name Screen Shot][product-screenshot]]()

-I started this project to practice developing.
+This project is a starter app to help you get started with creating a restaurants app using the Yelp API I started this project to practice developing.
 By no means is this project polished or finished.
 Feel free to build upon it.

 A list of commonly used resources that I find helpful are listed in the acknowledgements.